Leicester Tigers 17-18 Montpellier: Johan Goosen's stunning team try clinches Challenge Cup title

 Montpellier's 14 had a chance for the lead in the final play of the half, when Leicester's Kini Murimurivalu was pinged for going off feet, but Paillaugue hooked his effort wide from the same touchline he had previously landed two shots.

-Into the second period, Montpellier made a terrible start as flanker Jacques du Plessis spilled the kick-off, a scrum penalty ensued, and a Tigers try almost followed: Nemano Nadolo touching down in the corner, but the score was ruled out for an earlier knock-on.
+Into the second period, Montpellier made a terrible start as flanker Jacques du Plessis spilled the kick-off, a scrum penalty ensued, and a Tigers try almost followed: Nemani Nadolo touching down in the corner, but the score ruled out for an earlier knock-on.

 With Guirado having barely departed the pitch, Leicester's maul would not be denied as they stormed over for their second try after a quick throw to the front, as Wiese - the premier carrier and offloader in the tournament this season - touched down.